Flooring Transition from the Kitchen to the Living Room

 The living room and the kitchen are two of the most-used rooms in the home but their needs are very different, which often results in two different flooring types in these spaces.
-Keep the look between the two rooms smooth and safe by ensure that proper transitions are installed between the spaces.
+Keep the look between the two rooms smooth and safe by ensuring that there are proper floor transitions between rooms.
 The types of transition you need depends greatly on what type of flooring is installed in each of the spaces.

 Between Hard Floors

 When you have two hard floors that but up against one another, a T-shaped transition strip is the ideal solution.
 The top of the transition strip bridges the gap between the two hard floors, which are able to come right up to the bar that extends from the center of the transition strip.

 How to Transition Between Two Different Wood Floors